CRUISE PROTECTION PROGRAM

 casual, informal and formal.
 Typically, 10- to 14-day cruises have three

 formal nights.
-The number of informal nights is based on the number of days
+The number of informal nights is based on the number of Cruises

-at sea, and casual nights are based on days in port.
+at sea, and casual nights are based on Cruises in port.

 · Formal Evening Attire We recommend evening dresses and gowns of